Introduction

 Restaurante Nolita Bistro

-Don't let the size of this restaurant fool you - their tapas are simply amazing.
-Be sure to make a reservation in advance at Restaurante Nolita Bistro, particularly if you're hoping to snag one of the few outdoor seating spots available.
+, particularly if you're hoping to snag one of the few outdoor seating spots available.
 It's definitely one of those places where you can truly immerse yourself in Spanish life and savor the local cuisine.

 Zozoï

-Situated in the picturesque Plaza Altamirano, one of the most charming corners of Marbella's old town, you'll find Zozoï.
 This restaurant boasts a lovely outdoor terrace and an Andalusian-style courtyard, providing the perfect ambiance for an enjoyable dining experience.
 We often visit with friends and tend to share dishes, as the restaurant serves both French and Mediterranean cuisine.
 Some of our personal favourites include the pork ribs, mussels, prawns, king crab leg, and the pizzas.

 Afuego

-Located beside the hall of the Hotel El Castillo.
-The Restaurant Afuego is known for its exquisite attention to detail, with everything crafted to perfection.
+is known for its exquisite attention to detail, with everything crafted to perfection.
 During the summer evenings, the restaurant's terrace becomes the go-to spot for those looking to savor a delicious meal under the stars.
 The food served here is fantastically flavorful, making for a memorable dining experience.
 This restaurant is one of our favourites in Marbella Old Town.

-Casanis Bistro,
+Casanis Bistrot

 The French restaurant is a part of the Casanis Group that includes La Plage Casanis and Mamzel, among others, is another excellent dining option.
-Casanis Bistro boasts an incredibly romantic atmosphere, delectable cuisine, and a wide range of cocktails to choose from.

 Entre Limones

-We love Entre Limones.
+.
 A lovely little restaurant with a small menu.
 This is truly a hidden gem.
 The food and service at this restaurant are really fantastic.

 The Farm

-The Farm is a popular restaurant known for its trendy atmosphere where patrons are not only permitted but encouraged to join in the dancing if the mood strikes them.
+is a popular restaurant known for its trendy atmosphere where patrons are not only permitted but encouraged to join in the dancing if the mood strikes them.

 Niña del Pisto

-If you're in the mood for some traditional cuisine, make your way to the bustling Taberna La Niña del Pisto.
 The tables are always packed and share classic tapas, such as lightly fried anchovies and prawns, bowls of garlic prawns pil pil, and hearty portions of tripe stew.
 Keep in mind that speaking a bit of Spanish would be useful, as the place is typically filled with locals who primarily converse in Spanish.

 Thaissence

-The latest addition to Maison Ardois' ground floor, has been creating a buzz among both locals and tourists with its unique Thai-Peruvian cuisine, offering a refreshing departure from the traditional Spanish dishes found elsewhere.
-The menu of Thaissence boasts bold and vibrant flavours crafted from locally-sourced ingredients from the Malaga area.
+boasts bold and vibrant flavours crafted from locally-sourced ingredients from the Malaga area.
 Indulge in their signature flaky empanadas stuffed with rice and morcilla or savor the marinated tuna neck, slow-braised to perfection and served with a sweet and sour sauce infused with pisco.

-Brasas Marbella Steakhouse
+Brasas Marbella

-Brasas Marbella Steakhouse is a well-loved and popular dining spot in Marbella, focusing primarily on beef and steaks but offering a varied menu to cater to all tastes.
+is a well-loved and popular dining spot in Marbella, focusing primarily on beef and steaks but offering a varied menu to cater to all tastes.
 They also have delicious tapas on the menu, so if you want to share something with friends, this is your spot.

 This unique restaurant is an art lover's paradise, featuring various artworks adorning its walls, and the presentation of the dishes themselves is akin to a work of art.
-In addition to the à la carte menu, Garnacha offers a degustation menu that pairs perfectly with their selection of custom wines.
-It's definitely worth a visit!
+In addition to the à la carte menu,

 Skina

-Nestled away on one of the charming side streets of the neighbourhood lies the jewel box of a dining room, Restaurante Skina, boasting two Michelin stars.
+, boasting two Michelin stars.
 Though the tasting menu may be a bit of a splurge, starting at 225 Euros per person, it's a commitment worth making as you'll need a few hours to indulge in the full experience.

 A late night drink with friends in Marbella Old Town

 Looking for a cosy spot to enjoy a nightcap before calling it a night?
+Check out

-Check out Taberna Casa Curro, tucked away in one of the narrow streets behind Orange Plaza.
+, tucked away in one of the narrow streets behind Orange Plaza.
 This hidden gem it's a favourite among both locals and tourists alike, making for a lively atmosphere.
 During the summer, it's also highly recommended to grab a drink at Afuego and enjoy the rooftop terrace under the stars, boasting a breathtaking view of the entire city of Marbella.
 It's the perfect spot to savor a drink and create unforgettable memories.

 Hotel in Marbella Old Town

 Staying in Marbella Old Town is an excellent choice for those visiting the area, with easy access to shopping and dining it’s just outside the doorstep.
 If you're looking to enjoy the beach clubs, they're just a quick 5-10 minute taxi ride away.
 If you are looking for a good hotel, Marbella Old Town offers only boutique hotels, which we love for their personalised service.
 The best options in the area are Hotel Claude, Hotel Linda, Hotel Maison Ardois, Santo Cristo Hotel, and El Castillo Hotel.
-For more information on the top boutique hotels in Marbella, you read the blog Top 7 boutique hotels in Marbella.
+For more information on the top boutique hotels in Marbella, you read the blog Top

 Parking

 Getting to Marbella Old Town is easy, and the most convenient way is by car.
 There are several parking garages located around the area, such as Indigo - Avda del Mar.
 Parking here will cost you €1,55 per hour.Make sure you park the car properly in the parking space, otherwise you will pay twice the price when you leave the parking garage.
+If you don’t have a car then we recommend you to order a taxi to Marbella Old Town.